mrryanjohnston/validatejson/README.md

 ## Why Another JSON Validator?

 I really like the aformentioned `jsmn`'s approach to algorithmically parsing a string.
+However, it initializes structs for every complete token parsed.
-I wanted something that avoided using `structs` to store references to the parsed tokens.
-I'm hoping this leads to some very fast validations.
+I wanted something that avoided using `structs` to store references to the parsed tokens since I only want to validate the string.
+I'm hoping this leads to some very fast validations at the cost of functionality (no ability to reference previously parsed tokens).

 ## Usage